 - Eliminating decision fatigue.

-- Taking advantage of wasteful time to work on your goals (e.g. waiting times, commutes, travels…).
+- Taking advantage of wasteful time and use it to work on your goals (e.g. waiting times, commutes, travels…).

 - Reducing information overload.

 None of the previous pillars would hold up without the last one: Action.
 Defining goals and making plans is nice, but if we don’t have the will to act nothing will happen.